Is your cat lost/missing? Here’s what to do…

 - If your cat has a litter tray in the home, you should place this outside in the garden, along with a cat bed or blanket hung on the washing line.
 Your cat should be able to detect its own scent and the scent of his house and in some cases, he can follow it home.

 Once you have done these, you can do the following:

-- Include; a clear picture of your cat, a description and your contact details
+- Include: a clear picture of your cat, a description (including whether the cat is neutered and/or microchipped) and your contact details

 - Note any distinguishing features e.g. One eye, white moustache, one white paw, pink collar etc.